Berks County Probate & Estate Administration Lawyer

 • Distributing financial assets

-Clear documentation and proper legal guidance help reduce the risk of conflicts during final distribution.
+Clear documentation and experienced legal guidance can help reduce conflicts during the final stages of probate.

-When someone dies without a valid will, Pennsylvania’s intestate succession laws determine how their assets are distributed.
+When someone dies without a valid will, Pennsylvania’s intestate succession laws determine how assets are distributed.

 • The court appoints an administrator

-• Distribution follows statutory rules rather than personal wishes
+• Distribution follows state law instead of personal wishes

-Intestate estates often create additional complications, particularly when multiple family members are involved or when relationships are strained.
+Intestate estates often create additional challenges, especially when multiple family members are involved.

 • Who should serve as administrator

-Working with an experienced probate lawyer helps reduce confusion and protect the estate’s interests.
+Working with an experienced probate lawyer can help reduce confusion and protect the estate.

 Probate Litigation and Estate Disputes